kidGodzilla/tiny-query/README.md

 ### What it does

-You can use it as a jQuery replacement, particularly if you do not need to target anything older than IE10, and are fine with losing compatability with older versions of Android.
+You can use it as a jQuery replacement, particularly if you only need to target modern browsers.

 TinyQuery includes most of the useful parts of jQuery, including: